sematext/docs/docs/synthetics/http-monitor.md

 ## Authentication

+To monitor pages protected by some form of authentication each monitor can be configured to use one of the following types of authentication.

 ### Bearer / Access Token

 You can **dynamically fetch a token** for each run with token support and pass that token in your API requests.